 Being a “People-Pleaser” SOUNDS like a virtue, right?
 I mean, isn’t it great to try to make everyone be happy with you and not have people angry at you?
 The Bible says we are supposed to live in peace as far as it depends on us, after all.
 It is easy for people-pleasers to take certain scriptures and believe that what we are doing is godly.
 But often, we have a very warped definition of love and we trust self more than God and feel we have to be “in charge,” not understanding God’s sovereignty and not submitting fully to Christ as Master.

-Here is a list (from Vickie Champion – a psychologist/life coach) of attributes of people pleasers.
+For the full list, please read here on Vickie Champion’s site – a psychologist/life coach) of attributes of people pleasers.
 I have not researched her methods and approach.
 So I am not endorsing her counseling techniques, but this list may be helpful.

-Here are 52 Ways to Recognize the Chronic, Ingrained People Pleaser…
+Here are some of the 52 Ways to Recognize the Chronic, Ingrained People Pleaser…

 The perpetual people pleaser…

 2 Feels compelled to say yes when she wants to say no.

 5 Focused on being nice and perfectionism.

 7 Tries to do more than other people do for them.

 11 Is more concerned about pleasing strangers than loved ones.

 12 Is drawn to those who need to be saved or rescued.